telerik/winforms-docs/knowledge-base/scroll-target-grid-while-dragging-a-row.md

 ````

 >note Please have in mind that this is just a sample approach and it may not cover all possible cases.
-Feel free to modify and extend it in a way which suits your requirements best.
+Feel free to modify and extend it in a way that suits your requirements best.

 # See Also